Centralina Clean Fuels Coalition Logo

 View examples of prior successful CFAT project proposals in 2018 and 2019

-NC Clean Energy Technology Center will host a CFAT 2022 Funding Opportunity Informational Webinar from 12-1:30pm Monday, May 16, 2022.
-The free webinar will present an overview of eligible projects and have Q&A to assist with application submission.
-Learn more and register for the webinar below.
+NC Clean Energy Technology Center hosted a CFAT 2022 Funding Opportunity Informational Webinar from 12-1:30pm Monday, May 16, 2022.
+The webinar featured an overview of eligible projects and had a Q&A session to assist with application submission.
+To view a recording of the webinar, click the button below.

 Eligible applicants to be submitted to the Level 2 Multi-Unit Dwelling Program include property owners of multi-unit dwellings with 10 or more units in North Carolina, such as apartment complexes, condominiums, etc. This excludes individually-owned townhouses, row houses and mobile homes.